atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 Note: The automatic door reopening device is activated if an object passes through either line A or line B. Line A and line B represent the vertical locations of the door reopening device not requiring contact.

+#### 4.10.4 HALL LANTERNS

-**4.10.4 HALL LANTERNS.** A visible and audible signal shall be provided at each hoistway entrance to indicate which car is answering a call.
+A visible and audible signal shall be provided at each hoistway entrance to indicate which car is answering a call.
 Audible signals shall sound once for the up direction and twice for the down direction or shall have verbal annunciators that say "up" or "down."
 Visible signals shall have the following features:

 (1) Hall lantern fixtures shall be mounted so that their centerline is at least 72 in (1830 mm) above the lobby floor.